Network ATC overview

 Intent: An intent is a definition of how you intend to use the physical adapters in your system.
 An intent has a friendly name, identifies one or more physical adapters, and includes one or more intent types.

 An individual physical adapter can only be included in one intent.
-By default, an adapter does not have an intent (there is no special status or property given to adapters that don't have an intent).
-You can have multiple intents; the number of intents you have will be limited by the number of adapters in your system.
+By default, an adapter doesn't have an intent (there's no special status or property given to adapters that don't have an intent).
+You can have multiple intents; the number of adapters in your system limits the number of intents you have.

 Override: By default, Network ATC deploys the most common configuration, asking for the smallest amount of user input.
-Overrides allow you to customize your deployment if required.
-For example, you may choose to modify the VLANs used for storage adapters from the defaults.
+Overrides allow you to customize your deployment if necessary.
+For example, you might choose to modify the VLANs used for storage adapters from the defaults.

 Network ATC allows you to modify all configuration that the OS allows.
 However, the OS limits some modifications to the OS and Network ATC respects these limitations.
-For example, a virtual switch does not allow modification of SR-IOV after it has been deployed.
+For example, a virtual switch doesn't allow modification of SR-IOV after it has been deployed.

 Next steps